-Ford Australia has released pricing and specification for its new Puma small SUV, which is due in showrooms in the second half of this year.
+Ford Australia has released pricing and specification for its new Puma small SUV, which has now arrived in local showrooms.

 The European-sourced Puma range will kick off from $29,990 plus on-road costs for the unnamed entry-level variant, while the mid-range ST-Line and flagship ST-Line V versions will be priced from $32,340 and $35,540 respectively.

 All three variants will be powered by a 92kW/170Nm 1.0-litre EcoBoost turbo-petrol three-cylinder engine, which exclusively sends drive to the front wheels via a seven-speed dual-clutch automatic transmission.

 The Mazda CX-3 rival’s claimed fuel consumption on the combined-cycle test (ADR 81/02) will be 5.3 litres per 100 kilometres.